T-racey/My100DaysofCode/log.md

 **Today's Progress:**

 Almost a rest day but not quite - revised some Javascript, HTML and CSS work to get me ready for project week this week.
 Practice practice practice!

+&nbsp;
+### Day 55: April 24th 2023
+**Today's Progress:**

+Great day today!
+This is project week - my first ever week long hackathon.
+Loved meeting my new team members and love what we achieved today.
+We wrote our team manifesto, applied the Disney model to idea creation and selection of our own product we are going to build this week.
+We mapped out our MVP and also set an agenda for our daily team retrospectives.
+Great day and looking forward to this week immensely.